MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/commands.md

 The commands table has two columns with resources consumption details of every completed command.

 * TotalCpu - The total CPU clock time (User mode + Kernel mode) consumed by this command.
-* ResourceUtilization - Ccontains all resource utilization information related to that command, including the TotalCpu.
+* ResourceUtilization - Contains all resource use information related to that command, including the TotalCpu.

-Resource consumption that is tracked includes Data Updates, as well as any query associated with the current Admin command.
+Resource consumption that is tracked includes Data Updates, and any query associated with the current Admin command.
-Currently, only some of the Admin commands are covered by the Commands table (.ingest, .set, .append, .set-or-replace, .set-or-append), Gradually, more commands will be added to the the Commands table.
+Currently, only some of the Admin commands are covered by the Commands table (`.ingest`, `.set`, `.append`, `.set-or-replace`, `.set-or-append`).
+Gradually, more commands will be added to the Commands table.

 * A [database admin or database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on their database.
 * Other users can only see commands that were invoked by them.